signerlabs/klee-service/README.md

 This GitHub repository is used to start the Klee Python service.

-If you are trying to run Klee locally for the first time or want to understand some basic information, start with [Klee Client](https://github.com/signerlabs/klee-service) please.
+If you are trying to run Klee locally for the first time or want to understand some basic information, start with [Klee](https://github.com/signerlabs/klee) please.

 ## 🔧 Installation